 Don’t forget that lawyers are not one uniform kind of person, even within a certain area of law – some are peacemakers at heart while others enjoy the thrill of debate and banter; some are diplomatic and some take pride in their reputation for being a bulldog; some are more focused on the big picture of reaching overall resolution while others are focused on advocating for a win on every legal issue.

-If you are in a relationship with someone who is a bully, an abuser, and/or has a serious personality disorder, mental health issue or substance use problem that prevents him or her from engaging in rational discussion, you may do better with a family law litigator who takes an aggressive court-based approach.
+If you are in a relationship with someone who is a bully, an abuser, and/or has a serious personality disorder, mental health issue, or substance use problem that prevents him or her from engaging in rational discussion, you may do better with a family law litigator who takes an aggressive court-based approach.

-Lastly, given that we’re human, there’s no getting around that some professionals are more knowledgeable, better organized, more emotionally-intelligent, and/or better communicators than others ̶ attributes that don’t necessarily have anything to do with a person’s years of experience or hourly rate.
+Lastly, given that we’re human, there’s no getting around that some professionals are more knowledgeable, better organized, more emotionally intelligent, and/or better communicators than others, attributes that don’t necessarily have anything to do with a person’s years of experience or hourly rate.
 Try to find out about these types of characteristics as well.

 Make your choice based on a trusted recommendation and some of your own research.

-5. See a Counselor and/or Doctor.
+5. See a counselor and/or doctor

 Our society has become overly focused on the law with respect to the breakdown of a family but the law is not equipped to provide all of the assistance that most families need.

 There are many different approaches to counseling so research the options to decide which will work best for you and your family.
 Many people don’t want to be involved in the stereotype of counseling: flaky discussions reflecting back on their childhood.

 The very nature of an agreement is that you need the other person to agree with you, which cannot be forced.
 If you are the person who is ready to move on and waiting for the other person to come around, you may need to deal with your anxiety with the help of a counselor or medical professional.
 There’s no remedy in law for anxiety.

 If you have children, there is no question that your children have been affected by your separation.
 They may seem fine.
 They may be acting out.
 Either way, allow them to express their emotions and get some professional assistance with the best way to help your children move forward.

-6. Wait to start a new relationship.
+6. Wait to start a new relationship